koron/nvgd/README.md

     ...
 ```

-### Config S3 Protocol Handler
+### Config S3 Protocol Handlers

-Configuration of S3 protocol handler consist from 2 parts: `default` and
+Configuration of S3 protocor handlers consist from 2 parts: `default` and
 `buckets`.  `default` part cotains default configuration to connect S3.
 And
 `buckets` part could contain configuration for each buckets specific.